How do you imagine a sustainable future for Fort Collins? What challenges might we face in getting there?

-These are important questions we asked people in the community to help create Our Climate Future (OCF).
-OCF is a plan to guide Fort Collins, Colorado toward a more sustainable future while focusing on the needs of its people.
+Back before 2021, we went out into the community (schools, grocery stores, and more!) and we asked these questions to community members - maybe even to you!
+Your answers are what helped form Our Climate Future (OCF), a guide for how the Fort Collins community is working towards a more sustainable future while focusing on the needs of its people.
 It highlights the importance of putting people first when dealing with climate change.

 Our Climate Future focuses on achieving three main goals by 2030: